jaheikki/cucumber-selenide-allure/README.md

   - Note: only Windows 10 Pro with latest updates work.
 Use only PowerShell for docker commands.
 - or install Vagrant box e.g. with Ubuntu 16.04 and install docker and docker compose in it.
 - Install JDK8, Maven3 and Git.
+- Optional: Download IntelliJ IDEA IDE (https://www.jetbrains.com/idea) and install 'Cucumber For Java' plugin in IDE.
+This allows you to develop and debug Cucumber/Java tests easily (works fully in both Mac and Windows).

 1. Clone this repository (e.g. in ~/git dir):